AbdurRafey237/aRafey_WE_Lab3/README.md

 **Reg.
 No.:** 481971
 **Section:** BSDS-01 A

+Hi.
+I'm Abdur Rafey.
 This repository contains my Lab 3: HTML Advanced — Personal Portfolio II for CS313 (Web Engineering).
 I organize the project into proper folders, I use a single external `style.css`, I arrange sections using **float** and **clear**, and I deploy using **GitHub Pages**.

 ## Project Structure